 Hi all!
-Today I’m thrilled to bring to your attention my interview with Melissa Johnston – a vegan adventurer and author of the Forest Filth blog and the popular @forestfilth Instagram account who has recently finished the thru hike of the legendary Pacific Crest Trail (PCT).
+Today I’m thrilled to bring to your attention my interview with Melissa Johnston – a vegan adventurer and author of the now-defunct Forest Filth blog and the popular @forestfilth Instagram account who has recently finished the thru hike of the legendary Pacific Crest Trail (PCT).
 At only 19, Melissa planned out her journey to cover the entire 2650 miles of the trail spanning from Mexico to Southern Canada, and successfully completed it by herself in the span of 5 months.
 Today Melissa has agreed to share her experience with the readers of Vegan Runner Eats, and give the aspiring PCT thru-hikers a few tips on how to do this as a vegan.

 To read more about Melissa’s Pacific Crest Trail experience, check out her blog where she logged her journey almost daily during the hike.
 For more of Melissa’s everyday adventures, follow her on Instagram.